-Virginia allows a couple to get divorced if they can prove they have lived apart for a certain period of time and have lived in Virginia for at least six months.
-A married couple with any children under the age of 18 must have lived apart for an uninterrupted period of 12 months.
-A married couple with no children or whose children are no longer under 18 must be able to prove they have lived separate and apart for an uninterrupted period of six months, and also have a written signed property settlement agreement.
+Virginia allows couples to seek no-fault divorces if they can prove they have lived apart for a certain period of time and have lived in the state for at least six months.
+A married couple with children under the age of 18 must have lived apart for an uninterrupted period of 12 months.
+A married couple with no children or whose children are 18 or older must be able to prove they have lived separate and apart for an uninterrupted period of six months and have a written, signed property settlement agreement.
 The full required period of separation must go by before either person can file with the court for divorce.

 An Attorney Can Help, No Matter How Straightforward Your Case

 Clients of Coates & Davenport, P.C., receive individual attention to the special needs of their case and their family from our attorneys.
-Although uncontested, no-fault divorce cases are handled on an hourly fee basis, our attorneys can provide you with an estimate for our fees and costs to help you accomplish your goal of being divorced.
+Although uncontested, no-fault divorce cases are handled on an hourly fee basis, our attorneys can provide you with an estimate for our fees and costs to help you accomplish your goals.

-Contact one of the experienced divorce and family law attorneys at Coates & Davenport, P.C., to find out what we can do to help you get your Virginia no-fault divorce completed as quickly and efficiently as possible.
-Call today at 804-729-5537 or write to us using this online form.
+Contact one of the experienced family law attorneys at Coates & Davenport, P.C., to find out what we can do to help you get your Virginia no-fault divorce completed as quickly and efficiently as possible.
+Call our Richmond law office today at 804-729-5537 or write to us using this online form.
 We represent clients throughout Henrico, Hanover and Chesterfield counties.